I covered addressing scalp inflammation issues with lemongrass oil extensively in Reduce Scalp Inflammation & Irritation with Lemongrass Oil.

 - Alikay Naturals Lemongrass Leave-in Conditioner – promotes shiny hair as well!

-If you enjoyed this post, you’ll be interested in The Ultimate Hair Growth Guide, a comprehensive tool for recovering from hair loss, regrowing bald spots and filling in thin areas of your scalp.
-Learn more and grab your discounted copy HERE.
+The book is a comprehensive tool for recovering from hair loss, regrowing bald spots, filling in thin areas of your scalp and the best ways to keep your hair healthy.